openstack-archive/fuel-docs/pages/operations/7000-sahara.rst

   `Sahara documentation <http://sahara.readthedocs.org/en/stable-icehouse/>`_.

 - For more information about the pre-built images for Hadoop cluster provisioning, follow the documentation link above and look at the page for the appropriate plugin (vanilla or HDP).
+  The images are usually provided in a QCOW2 format which works with the default OpenStack hypervisors Qemu/KVM.
+If the cloud is installed with a different hypervisor the image should be converted to an appropriate format before being uploaded to Glance.
+The instructions for the Vmware Nova backend are here :ref:`sahara-vmware`.

 - Planning considerations for running Sahara are in :ref:`sahara-plan`.
 - Installation instructions for Sahara are in :ref:`sahara-install`